nkdAgility/NKDAgility.com/site/content/resources/blog/2012/2012-08-27-powerpointissue-i-spell-it-as-favourite-and-you-as-favorite/index.md

 resourceType: blog
 slug: powerpointissue-i-spell-it-as-favourite-and-you-as-favorite
 aliases:
   - /blog/powerpointissue-i-spell-it-as-favourite-and-you-as-favorite
 tags:
   - code
   - language
   - macro
   - powerpoint
   - visual-basic
 categories:
   - code-and-complexity
   - me
-coverImage: metro-binary-vb-128-link-6-6.png
+preview: metro-binary-vb-128-link-6-6.png
 ---

 On of the issues that we have had in the office recently is that the rest of the Office, through no fault of their own, speaks and uses American English.
 I however along with the majority of the English speaking world use British English.